DOS: Origins

 Gordon Letwin wrote in 1995 that "DOS was, when we first wrote it, a one-time throw-away product intended to keep IBM happy so that they'd buy our languages."
-Microsoft expected that it would be an interim solution before Xenix.
+Microsoft expected that it would be an interim solution before the introduction of Xenix.
 The company planned to improve MS-DOS over time, so it would be almost indistinguishable from single-user Xenix, or XEDOS, which would also run on the Motorola 68000, Zilog Z-8000, and LSI-11; they would be upwardly compatible with Xenix, which BYTE in 1983 described as "the multi-user MS-DOS of the future".

 IBM, however, did not want to replace DOS.
 After AT&T began selling Unix, Microsoft and IBM began developing OS/2 as an alternative.
 The two companies later had a series of disagreements over two successor operating systems to DOS, OS/2 and Windows.
 They split development of their DOS systems as a result.
 The last retail version of MS-DOS was MS-DOS 6.22; after this, MS-DOS became part of Windows 95, 98 and Me.
 The last retail version of PC DOS was PC DOS 2000 (also called PC DOS 7 revision 1), though IBM did later develop PC DOS 7.10 for OEMs and internal use.

 The FreeDOS project began on 26 June 1994, when Microsoft announced it would no longer sell or support MS-DOS.
 Jim Hall then posted a manifesto proposing the development of an open-source replacement.
 Within a few weeks, other programmers including Pat Villani and Tim Norman joined the project.
 A kernel, the COMMAND.COM command line interpreter (shell), and core utilities were created by pooling code they had written or found available.
 There were several official pre-release distributions of FreeDOS before the FreeDOS 1.0 distribution was released on 3 September 2006.
 Made available under the GNU General Public License (GPL), FreeDOS does not require license fees or royalties.

 Decline

 Early versions of Microsoft Windows ran on MS-DOS.
-By the early 1990s, the Windows graphical shell saw heavy use on new DOS systems.
+By the early 1990s, the Windows graphical shell saw heavy use on new systems.
 In 1995, Windows 95 was bundled as a standalone operating system that did not require a separate DOS license.
 Windows 95 (and Windows 98 and ME, that followed it) took over as the default OS kernel, though the MS-DOS component remained for compatibility.
 With Windows 95 and 98, but not ME, the MS-DOS component could be run without starting Windows.
 With DOS no longer required to use Windows, the majority of users stopped using it directly.